mreider/am/agilemarkdown-project/tags-have-their-own-pages.md

 ```

-Just like the project page - we want to be able to reorganize the list of these stories and preserve that order.

 Go ahead and regenerate this page with every sync, so we can avoid problems like the overview page has.

 ## Comments

  @mreider Should the list be grouped by story status?
+@falconandy yes, sounds great.

  @mreider Should the list show archived stories?
+@falconandy no

  @mreider Is "the reorganizing" the second way to change story priority?
 How it should work together if stories order is changed both in overview and tags pages?
+@falconandy ok, my mistake. too complicated.
+Let's have them appear in order of modified?
+Is that ok?